 An individual who had been employed with Member Firms for more than ten years and has actively participated in BCLMA (at the board, committee, or section level) may be invited by the board of directors to become an honorary member of BCLMA.
 Honorary members have not formal status in the association but may be invited to BCLMA events and may receive the quarterly newsletter.
 Members may apply or be nominated by the board.
 Contact Jane at firstname.lastname@example.org to register.

-Individuals who are no longer employed by a member firm can receive a complimentary six month interim affiliate enrolment at their current level, provided they are actively seeking employment with a BCLMA Member Firm, and are not currently working as a legal consultant or vendor.
+Individuals who are no longer employed by a member firm can receive a complimentary six month interim individual membership enrolment at their current level, provided they are actively seeking employment with a BCLMA Member Firm, and are not currently working as a legal consultant or vendor.

 No one at the “INTERIM” level may be a Director or Officer, nor will they have voting rights at the Annual General Meeting.
 In order to be enrolled as an interim affiliate the applicant must contact the BCLMA Administrator.
 The Board of Directors reserves the right to refuse applications for interim enrolment for any reason.
 Contact Jane at email@example.com for more information or to register.